suhasaggarwal/CodeRepositoryv1/README.md

 Does entity based enhancement in cookie's data points.
 SpecificFieldEnhancer.java

+Channel names and date range can be modified in Java files for in-house DMP set up.

 Delta Urls generator for Delta Crawling.
 Set custom time range in code using Calendar.
 Example shown in code.